 This pregnancy policy aligns with Title IX of the Education Amendments of 1972, which prohibits discrimination based on sex, including pregnancy and parental status, in educational programs and activities.
-For more information on Title IX, students can refer to the university's handbook or visit the university's Title IX website at https://doi.org/10.1007/jhi/high-nc/4.
+For more information on Title IX, students can refer to the university's handbook or visit the university's Title IX website at this link.